DevRel-Foundation/wg-metrics-reporting/README.md

 The themes for the Metrics, Reporting, and Best Practices working group include:

+- **Strategy Improvement**:
+  - Review models like the Orbit Model, Marketing Funnel, AAARRRP Strategy Framework, Bowling Alley Framework.
-- **Strategy Improvement**: Develop tracking metrics and use the Orbit model.
+  - Develop tracking and metrics strategies, including the potential consequences and unintended behaviors of optimizing for specific metric

+- **Regional Analysis**:
-- **Regional Analysis**: Address regional engagement differences.
+  - Address regional engagement differences in DevRel strategies, with specific attention to geographical and cultural nuances.

+- **Customer Journey**:
-- **Customer Journey**: Track the customer journey and categorise DevRel verticals.
+  - Track the customer/partner journey from initial engagement to maturity, ensuring continued support.
+  - Analyze engagement models and frameworks for targeting different geographical regions
+  - Label and categorize DevRel verticals such as non-commercial, academia, for-profit, etc.

+- **Reporting**:
-- **Reporting**: Create an annual state report and best practices for measuring value.
+  - Create an annual state report and best practices for measuring value

-- **Funding and Metrics**: Develop sustainable funding models and metrics for segmanets without engagement data, like open-source DevRel.
+- **Funding and Metrics**:
+  - Develop sustainable funding models and metrics for segments without engagement data

 ## Expectations